|

 My bees and I are satisfied with BeeMax hives.
 Nevertheless, because the natural

-tendency of bees is to keep the brood nest near the entrance, since 2005 I have been
+tendency of bees is to keep the brood nest near the entrance, since 2006 I have been

-using wooden hive bodies at the bottom of almost all of my hives (see below).
+using wooden hive bodies at the bottom of all of my hives (see below).
 I did so because

 I prefer to raise healthy colonies.
 It is important to remember that propolis